 Nominated for best make up.

 The last of the robot bunch was this old sci-fi classic based on The Tempest by William Shakespeare, starring Leslie Nielsen in a dramatic role.
 I only know Nielsen as the silly persona from Airplane and Naked Gun, so it was fun to see him young and serious.
 Forbidden Planet is all mood through visuals and sound, and it got me hooked.
-Weird out of this world soundtrack, great colorful set pieces, and absolutely amazing special effects for which it was nominated.
+Weird out of this world soundtrack, great colorful set pieces, and absolutely amazing special effects.

 After I was done with my robot theme I wanted to focus on director Michael Anderson who recently passed away at the age of 98.
 I have never seen any of his films, and since I was already in a sci-fi streak I decided to start with his own sci-fi film.
 Simply put, this is the disco version of sci-fi films.
 Extremely dated, but that was the appealing part of the film, as the aesthetics are as seventies as you can get.
 The special effects win is a head scratcher, as it almost look like old Doctor Who, a series not exactly well know for it’s effects.